Educational Research Methodology (ERM) Department

 - B.S., Psychology, Arizona State University

-Dr. Ayesha S. Boyce is an evaluation teacher, scholar, and practitioner.
-Before pursuing her Ph.D., she was an education research associate (evaluator) for the Arizona Department of Education.
-She is the Co-Director of the UNCG Office of Assessment, Evaluation, and Research Services (OAERS).
-Her research focuses on attending to value stances and issues related to diversity, equity, inclusion, access, cultural responsiveness, and social justice within evaluation—especially multi-site, STEM, and contexts with historically marginalized populations.
-She also examines teaching, mentoring, and learning in evaluation.
-She has evaluated over 40 programs funded by the National Science Foundation (NSF), US Department of Education, National Institutes of Health, and Spencer and Teagle foundations.
+Dr. Ayesha Boyce is an Assistant Professor in the Department of Educational Research Methodology here at UNCG.
+She also co-directs the UNCG Office of Assessment Evaluation and Research Services.
+Dr. Boyce’s scholarship focuses on attending to value stances and issues related to diversity, equity, inclusion, access, cultural responsiveness, and social justice within evaluation—especially multi-site, STEM, and contexts with historically marginalized populations.
+Dr. Boyce also examines teaching, mentoring, and learning in evaluation.
+She has evaluated over 50 programs funded by the National Science Foundation (NSF), US Department of Education, National Institutes of Health, and Spencer and Teagle foundations.
 She is currently the external evaluator for five NSF funded projects and a Co-Principal Investigator on four NSF funded projects.
 She is a Co-PI on the recently funded 1 million-dollar NSF grant, Spartans ADVANCE: Adaptations of Practices For Faculty Equity, Diversity, and Inclusion at The UNCG.
-Dr. Boyce is a co-chair of the American Evaluation Association Multiethnic Issues in Evaluation Topic Interest Group, a member of the editorial board for the Canadian Journal of Program Evaluation and teaches classes in program evaluation and research methodology where she emphasizes good practice with mindful attentiveness to theoretical roots.
-She encourages students to develop a strong methodological foundation, conduct studies based on democratic principles, and promote equity, fairness, inclusivity, and diversity.
-She is a 2019 UNCG School of Education Distinguished Research Scholar Award recipient.
+Dr. Boyce is a 2019 American Evaluation Association Marcia Guttentag Promising New Evaluator Award receipt and a 2019 UNCG School of Education Distinguished Research Scholar Award recipient.
+In her teaching and mentorship, Dr. Boyce encourages students to develop a strong methodological foundation, conduct studies based on democratic principles, and promote equity, fairness, inclusivity, and diversity.

 Boyce, A. S., & McGowan, B. L. (2019).
 An exploration of two novice evaluation educators’ experiences developing and implementing introduction to evaluation courses.
 American Journal of Evaluation, 40(1), 119-136.